karolsluszniak/ex_check/README.md

 ---

 Takes seconds to setup, saves hours in the long term.
-- Comes out of the box with a [predefined set of curated tools](https://hexdocs.pm/ex_check/Mix.Tasks.Check.html#module-tools), including NPM integration for Phoenix assets
+- Comes out of the box with a [predefined set of curated tools](https://hexdocs.pm/ex_check/Mix.Tasks.Check.html#module-tools)
 - Delivers results faster by [running tools in parallel and identifying all project issues in one go](https://hexdocs.pm/ex_check/Mix.Tasks.Check.html#module-workflow)
 - Checks the project consistently on every developer's local machine & [on the CI](https://github.com/karolsluszniak/ex_check#continuous-integration)
 - Runs only the tools & tests that have [failed in the last run](https://hexdocs.pm/ex_check/Mix.Tasks.Check.html#module-retrying-failed-tools)